dmiller/clojure-clr-next/_drafts/2021-08-31-persistent-hash-map.md

 And we are done.

 Well, at this level.
-We've deferred a lot to the type `HSMNode` of the tree nodes.
+We've deferred a lot to the type `SHMNode` of the tree nodes.
 Take a deep breath.